GaelPouxMedard/GaelPouxMedard.github.io/_posts/2021-06-18-InterRate.markdown

  different way than the sum of their individual influences -- they interact with each other.
 The time-distance separating two interacting pieces of information plays a role in the magnitude of interaction.
 In this figure, you see how strong the interaction is, that is how much it will affect a person's choice, with respect to time.
-tags: [Information, interaction, Convex modeling, Dynamics, Human decision]
+tags: [Information, Interaction, Convex Modeling, Dynamics, Human Decision]
 ---

 Interactions between pieces of information (_entities_) play a substantial